HL7/davinci-ehrx/input/pagecontent/consent-oauth.md

 ### Overview

 There are several exchanges envisioned by Da Vinci projects where a patient's consent to the exchange of data is necessary to enable the flow of data.
 This consent may be received by the data consumer in many ways, including signed paper, recorded directive by phone, electronic, etc.  The intended workflow is to establish authorization between data source and data consumer once, then have the data consumer query the source as needed for the period for which authorization has been granted.
-At present, this requirement is expected to primarily exist in payer-to-payer exchanges, but in the future it may also encompass some exchanges between payers and providers or even between provider implementations.
+At present, this requirement is expected to primarily exist in payer-to-payer exchanges, but in the future, it may also encompass some exchanges between payers and providers or even between provider implementations.

 This implementation guide leverages the [HL7 UDAP B2B]({{site.data.fhir.udap}}b2b.html) specification, which in turn is based on the [UDAP JWT-based Client Authentication specification](https://www.udap.org/udap-jwt-client-auth.html).
 Because the latter is not version-controlled or officially published as a standard, a snapshot of the 2018-08-14 version on which this specification is based can be found [here](UDAP-JW-Client-Auth_2018-08-14.pdf).